e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/wednesday.md

 ### What did you work on yesterday?

--did not work on anything
+- did not work on anything

 ### What are your blockers?

--some videos are too long and need to be cut
+- some videos are too long and need to be cut

 ### What will you work on today?

--worked on editing public and private video.
+- worked on editing public and private video.
 Stiching and putting them together

 ### How close are we to hitting our sprint goals?

--will be done by tomorrow
+- will be done by tomorrow

 ## <span style="color: red;">Uposhanto B.</span>